liam-wiltshire/talks/scaling/content.md

 ???

+- We are going to take a high-level look at various scaling strategies
-Scaling is a very big topic, with hundres of books, articles etc This talk is very much an introduction to the topic Most of these things are either things we have done on our platform Or things we are doing on the new product we are currently building
+- Most of these things are either things we have done on our platform
+- Or things we are doing on the new product we are currently building

 ---

 class: section-title-b middle
-background-image: url(regex/images/qbert.png)
+background-image: url(scaling/images/overview/1.png)

-# Control Panel
+???

+- First we have the admin panel
+ - Nothing really to write home about, Laravel, DB, not much to see

 ---

 class: section-title-b middle
-background-image: url(regex/images/qbert.png)
+background-image: url(scaling/images/overview/2.png)

-# Admin Panel
+???

+- THen we have our customer control panel
+ - This gets quite a bit of use
+ - Does all the customer reporting
+ - Pulls data in not just from the DB, but a third party service we use to do some of the stats/analytics

+- Then it gets interesting....

 ---

 class: section-title-b middle
-background-image: url(regex/images/qbert.png)
+background-image: url(scaling/images/overview/3.png)

-# Web Stores
+???

+- Every single customer has one or more web stores - these are unique to each customer in that it shows their products, categories and content, and on the paid plans they can build their own themes and templates as well

+- At the moment we have a little more than 475,000 of these

 ---

 class: section-title-b middle
-background-image: url(regex/images/qbert.png)
+background-image: url(scaling/images/overview/4.png)

-# Minecraft Servers
+???
+- Every webstore than has at least one minecraft server attached to it
+ - These phone home at different intervals depending on the account type, pulling down any commands to be run on the server
+ - But also you can buy directly in game via commands, so on top of the phone home, there are other API calls being made all the time
+- We have just under 510,000 servers

 ---